Tensor networks and graphical calculus for open quantum systems: Tensor Networks

 Tensor contraction is represented by joining the wires corresponding to the indices to be contracted.
-In the case of matrix multiplication $A\cdot B$ is represented by connecting the corresponding wires of the tensors representing the matrices as shown in Fig.~\ref{sfig:mult}.
-To form multi-partite tensors we denote the tensor product of two tensors $A\otimes B$ by the vertical juxtaposition of their tensor networks as shown in Fig.~\ref{sfig:tprod}.
-The trace of an operator by depicted by connecting the corresponding left and right wires of a linear operator as illustrated in Fig.~\ref{fig:trace}.
+In the case of matrix multiplication $A\cdot B$ is represented by connecting the corresponding wires of the tensors representing the matrices: \figeq{ }

+To form multi-partite tensors we denote the tensor product of two tensors $A\otimes B$ by the vertical juxtaposition of their tensor networks: \figeq{ } The trace, $\Tr[A]$, of an operator $A$ is depicted by connecting the corresponding left and right wires of a linear operator: \figeq{ }

-We represent summation in our variant of graphical calculus adapted to open systems by introducing shading or colouring of the tensors being summed over (we call this the colour summation convention).
-Tensors corresponding to the same summation index will be shaded the same colour, and we use different colours for different summation indexes.
-For example, consider the spectral decomposition of a normal operator $A$ with eigenvalues and eigenvectors $\lambda_i$ and $\ket{a_i}$ respectively.
-The graphical spectral-decomposition $A=\sum_i \lambda_i\ket{a_i}$ using our graphical summation convention is illustrated in Fig.~\ref{fig:spectral-sum}.
+We represent summation in our variant of graphical calculus adapted to open systems by introducing shading or coloring of the tensors being summed over.
+We call this the color summation convention.
+Tensors corresponding to the same summation index will be shaded the same color, and we use different colors for different summation indexes.
+For example, consider the spectral decomposition of a normal operator $A$ with eigenvalues $\lambda_i$ and eigenvectors $\ket{a_i}$.
+The graphical depiction of the spectral-decomposition $A=\sum_i \lambda_i\ket{a_i}$ using the color summation convention is given by: \figeq{ }

-In our colour summation convention, we will represent the sum over the standard basis as a shaded vector (or dual-vector) tensor with an empty label.
-This is illustrated in the graphical resolution of the identity appearing in Fig~\ref{fig:identity-comp}.
+In our color summation convention, we will represent the sum over the standard basis as a shaded vector (or dual-vector) tensor with an empty label.
+This is demonstrated for the graphical resolution of the identity $\id = \sum_{i=0}^{d-1} \ketbra{i}{i}$ as follows: \figeq{ }